 In addition, machine learning algorithms can help security teams identify anomalies in your environment to determine which sessions should be allowed and which should be blocked.

 By using the output from these machine learning models, organizations can block specific types of attacks automatically before they reach their targets.

-The Cybersecurity Threat Analytics platform is a predictive analysis system that consolidates various cyber threat data sources in order to provide the most insightful reports about your organization’s current risk state, dynamically identifying new risks and vulnerabilities in real-time.
+The Cybersecurity Threat Analytics platform is a predictive analysis system that consolidates various cyber threat data sources to provide the most insightful reports about your organization’s current risk state, dynamically identifying new risks and vulnerabilities in real-time.

-With this information, you can immediately take action on the latest bots, exploits, malware, malicious websites or ransomware that are being used by hackers to target your organization specifically.
+With this information, you can immediately take action on the latest bots, exploits, malware, malicious websites, or ransomware that are being used by hackers to target your organization specifically.

 The Cybersecurity Threat Analytics platform works by monitoring our partner network of over 1 million global sensors comprising internet infrastructure servers running WAFs (Web Application Firewalls), IDS/IPS (Intrusion Detection/Prevention Systems), Web Servers & database systems.

 These sensors constantly capture and quantify billions of events that take place daily on the internet and report them to our real-time analysis systems.